 It takes the Karnaprayag and Nandaprayag route to reach Gopeshwar which is about 60 kilometers from Deoria Tal via Chopta.
 Once you get to Gopeshwar, you can board a shared taxi or any other mode of commute to get to either Chopta or Deoria Tal.

 This bus can also be used for your return journey.
 It starts from Gopeshwar early in the morning though and reaches Rishikesh at around 11 AM.
 So if you are able to make it to Gopeshwar at 5 in the morning, you can board this bus and travel directly to Delhi or get down at Rishikesh.

-The journey will pretty much be the same as I explained above for the Bus.
-A smart way to travel would be to mix both buses and shared taxi and not rely just on one.
+The journey in a shared taxi will pretty much be the same as I explained above for the Bus.
+A smart way to travel would be to mix both buses and shared taxis and not rely just on one.

 The nearest airport to Deoria Tal is the Jolly Grant Airport in Dehradun; which is about 250 kilometers away.

 Once you land at Jolly Grant, you will have to carry out the rest of the journey by road.
 For this journey, you can either board a local bus from Dehradun or catch a taxi from the airport itself.